Bagorb01/bxash-brookeos/README.md

 # 🖥️ BrookeOS

-A narrative, retro-inspired terminal experience to get to know me via `npx`.
+A retro-inspired terminal experience to get to know me via `npx`.

-Run it.
-Explore it.
 Learn more about how I work, what I love, and what I'm currently tinkering with.

 ## 🚀 Quick Start